ultimateshadsform/Anycubic-Kobra-2-Series-Tools/README.md

 Then apply the newly generated custom software `update/update.swu` by USB update (place the file `update.swu` in the folder `update` on the root of a FAT32 formatted USB disk).
 If your printer already has custom update installed, then you can directly apply the new update by USB update.

+To do all this a little easier you can just use `build.sh` and it will run all the steps for you.

 ### Notes

 This repository is a work in progress and may contain bugs or may not work as expected any pull requests are welcome.